ViderumGlobal/ckanext-ed/README.md

 Put your scripts/fonts/etc inside the `ckanext/ed/fanstatic` folder and images inside the `ckanext/ed/public` folder.
 It can be used as usual ckan `fanstatic` and `public` contents.

-At the same time, we use CSS preprocessor (SCSS) to build our styles.
-Put your styles inside the `ckanext/ed/scss` and build it:
+At the same time, we use CSS preprocessor (LESS) to build our styles.
+Put your styles inside the `ckanext/ed/less` and build it:

 ```bash
 $ npm run static:build # Option 1: one-time build